Universally known as ‘Essevee’, Zulte-Waregem have certainly shaken things up in the Belgian game since winning the Second Division in 2005.

-Formed from a 2001 merger between KSV Waregem and Zultse VV, ‘Essevee’ as they are universally known, have been regular top-six finishers and twice Belgian Cup finalists, once winners.
+Formed from a 2001 merger between KSV Waregem and Zultse VV, Z-W have been regular top-six finishers and twice Belgian Cup winners.

 Playing at the Regenboogstadion, former home of KSV Waregem, feisty European competitors in the 1970s and 1980s, Zulte-Waregem needed four years to reach the top flight after the merger and have stayed there since.